DesktopGooseUnofficial/ResourceHub/README.md

 ![](https://i.imgur.com/ZNB4wsy.gif)

-### If your mod isn't working please look at the check list to see what  step might be missing:
+### If your mod isn't working please look at the checklist to see what step might be missing:

 **Check list:**